lukephills/trixly/README.md

 Fast, reliable TypeScript development stack for building [Angular 2.0](https://angularjs.org/) and [React](https://github.com/facebook/react) applications based on webpack using TypeScript 1.9x together with Babel (async/await and generators in ES5).

+####**Note!** If you only need a super fast TypeScript 2.0 workflow.
+Take a look at [Sikky](https://github.com/Kflash/sikky).
+It's another repo I'm maintaining.
+Supporting all new TypeScript features.

 ## Features

 - [x] Uses TypeScript 2.0 Pre